 It is basically a move to oversold levels and then a higher low above oversold levels.

-The below is the chart of Asian Paints where there is a clear failure swing in RSI.
-Soon after the resistance got broke in RSI, the stock witnessed a good rally.
+Below is the chart of Asian Paints where there is a clear failure swing in RSI.
+Soon after the resistance broke in RSI, the stock witnessed a good rally.